What to do if you can't get the school you want

 What if I wish to attend but I am unable to on the date arranged?

-You should contact the Customer and Support Services directorate on 0161 793 3015.
+You should contact corporate business on 0161 793 2811.

 What happens next?

-The representatives of the Local Authority/governing body will leave the meeting at the same time you leave.
+The representatives of the local authority/governing body will leave the meeting at the same time you leave.
 The panel will then make a decision.
 In the case of more than one appeal for the same school, the panel will hear all the appeals before coming to any decisions.

 Can I be represented by a lawyer?

 Yes, if you wish, but it is not necessary.
-The Local Authority/governing body will not have a lawyer to present their case.
+The local authority/governing body will not have a lawyer to present their case.

 Is the decision of the appeals panel final?

 Yes it is.
-The decision is binding on both you and the Local Authority/governing body.
+The decision is binding on both you and the local authority/governing body.
 Normally it is not possible to have your appeal re-heard unless you can show that it was not dealt with according to the proper procedures.

 If you feel there has been maladministration of the appeal you can contact: